 The sheer volume of organic traffic, mainly from Google searches, demonstrates that users prefer reading extensively about finance.
 By reading, we mean not just website content but also user-generated content from community forums like Reddit, infographic images, Google Discover, short videos embedded in website landing pages, and social media pages.

-In 2025, someone considering SEO for financial services as the primary source of user acquisition channels should not limit themselves to the age-old idea of search engine optimization.
+In 2025, someone considering SEO for finance companies as the primary source of user acquisition channels should not limit themselves to the age-old idea of search engine optimization.

 SEO should be defined as Search Everywhere Optimization.
 By everywhere, we mean every single media, including Google, meta platforms, community forums, review sites, and YouTube.

-Now, SEO for finance companies is a slow-moving and highly regulated process.
+Now, SEO for financial services companies is a slow-moving and highly regulated process.
 Finance falls under the YMYL category, similar to health care.
 Finance content publishers, financial services providers, and consultants must follow the regulated process because people’s money is at stake.

 Finance in all major developed and developing countries is highly regulated.
 Countries like the US, UK, and India have some of the strictest guidelines, and failing to follow them might bring unnecessary legal trouble.

-In the financial sector, SEO, which mainly deals with content, faces strict federal, state, and local regulations, along with Google’s financial product advertising restrictions, which complicate marketing efforts.
+SEO for financial firms which mainly deals with content, faces strict federal, state, and local regulations, along with Google’s financial product advertising restrictions, which complicate marketing efforts.

 These regulations often slow processes as legal teams review content, leading to delays and backlogs.
 To address this, companies should: